insertrandomcode/SafeBuchi/README.md

-### Supplamental GitHub to a report for FIT3144
+## Supplamental GitHub to thesis for FIT4444

-## Understanding the Code
+### Understanding the Code

+#### Basics of Parity Games
 `parity_game.py` implements the `Game` class that takes in a pair of lists as input: a list of vertices with their label and info (owner, priority) in tuple pairs and a list of all directed edges.
 It implements some useful methods such as exclude, invert_edges, nodes (a filter), and visuale.
 The visualise method utilises the pydot library that you may need to install.

+`attract.py` implementes the various forms of the attractor calculation, including star and safe variants.

-`zielonkas.py` is a standard implementation of zielonkas recursive algorithm and the 'improved' attractor set calculation. `safe_buchi.py` creates a safe_buchi game from a game, target set and exclusion set.
-It uses the old model that includes all vertices but makes exclusion set have no outgoing edges but to 'lose', this is functionally identical to the updated version in the paper.
+`zielonkas.py` is a standard implementation of zielonkas recursive algorithm and the improved attractor set calculation.

-`safebuchi_preprocessing.py` is an implementation of the algorithm of the same name in the report, almost line for line. `multi_safebuchi.py` is an implementation of the version of the generalised safebuchi preprocessing with the 4 listed properties.
-We see here how we test the final property in polynomial time using a DP-like approach to remember.

-Each '``driver`' function is what is used to run the final tests and the `analysis` functions read .res files created by the driver functions to aggregate data.
-If I'm being honest these 4 functions are very slap dash but they do what they need to.
-Note that the driver functions utilise linux to handle the timeouts and have not been tested on other operating systems.
+#### Preprocessing

+`fatalattractor_preprocessing.py` contains the `FatalAttractorPreprocessor` that contains implements the fatal attractor calculations developed by Huth et al. as `fatal_attractor_underestimator`.
+It also contan the `safe_buchi_underestimator` that makes the same calculation with a slower method.

+`WinningCorePreprocessor` implemented in `winnincores/winning_core_underestimation.py` is an implementation of the winning core under-approximator from Vester.

+In the `tangletraps` directory the file `tangletraps/tangle_traps.py` implements the pre-target tangle avoidance algorithm.
+This includes an implementation of tangle labelling, and the tangle underestimation techniques used.

+#### Testing

+The `testing` directory contains the testing harness.
+The file `testing/preprocessing_driver.py` contains the preprocessor the testing will run on and runs the tests, `testing/testing_driver.py` contains the functions to read the files into a `Game` object.
+The `testing/data_analysis.py` and `testing/data_comparison.py` collate the results into a single json, for a single directory or pair of directories respectively.

+#### Other Code

+The repo contains various other algorithms that were developed over the year before arriving at ptta, I have left these for posterity but each is either theoretically incorrect or underpowered and thus can be ignored.
+Additionally, many will have not been updated in some time and likely will simply not run.

-## Understanding the Results
+### Understanding the Results

-The zip file contains 6 folders.
-The analysis folder contains plaintext files containing the aggregate analysis data - understanding it is relatively straight-forward.
-Each results folder (including those within the randoms directories) contains a `_filenames.txt` which is used by the analysis functions and can be mostly ignored, a `_timing.txt` that contains timing info for each game, and the individual .res files for every game.

-A .res file lists first the total number of vertices in the game, then number of vertices not solved.
-Then it lists the partition that was found and below that a printout of the remaining game in the same format as the .gm files.
+The results in `results_collation.zip` give for each set of games, and for each preprocessor tested, the filelists for games solved/unsolved/timedout and the times it took to solve the games that didn't time out.

-## Running Benchmarks Yourself
+### Running Benchmarks Yourself

 If you wish to run the tests yourself download the benchmarks by going to https://github.com/jkeiren/paritygame-generator.
-Then download the random games contained in the analysis directory.
-Once you have all the .gm in appropriate directories construct a `_filenames.txt` file that contains a newline separated list of all names for each directory.
-Then call `driver.py testpath resultspath` where testpath is the path to the directory you wish to run the tests on (containing the `_filenames.txt`) and results path is where you want the results created.
-As the program runs it will generate .res files and add data to a `_timing.txt` file.
+Once you have all the .gm in appropriate directories construct a `_filenames.txt` file that contains a newline separated list of all names for each directory `ls > _filenames.txt`.
+Then call `python testing/preprocessing_driver.py testpath resultspath` where testpath is the path to the directory you wish to run the tests on (containing the `_filenames.txt`) and results path is where you want the results created.
+Note that `preprocessing_driver.py` uses UNIX signals for timing and so will not run on Windows.
+As the program runs it will generate .json files each containing detailed results of an individual test.
+To collate these, add a `_filenames.txt` file to the results directory and make a `python testing/data_analysis.py resultspath analysisfilepath` and it will output a .json file with the collated results.

-Note that if you want to run the same tests as me use only the tests listed in the `_filenames.txt` file the results have.
-Finally you may need to edit `read_into_game` in `driver.py`, as each benchmark uses slightly different formats there just comment out the irrelevant code and it will work.
+Finally you may need to edit `read_into_game` in `testing_driver.py`, as each benchmark uses slightly different formats, doing so is a matter of commenting out the lines indicated for each pair.